 With the extended deadline for the UK to leave the EU ticking ever closer, Brexit appears to have become something of a Sisyphean task.
 The fate of the British in Europe is still in limbo.
 We’re no closer to a deal, but it’s harder for the UK to leave without one.
 British Prime Minister Theresa May failed to get her current deal through parliament three times.

 She now hopes to push the deal through after being offered a six-month extension to 31 October at an EU leadership summit on 10 April.
 EU leaders have repeatedly said the agreement will not be renegotiated, so May – or her successor – will need to get MPs to agree to the deal by the autumn at the latest.
 The UK could also leave by June if May can secure Commons support before then.
 Without that, no-deal Brexit remains a very real possibility, although MPs have voted to avoid it.
 Preventing the door from being slammed shut are issues of a customs union, the Irish backstop, expat rights, and free movement for both Brits and other EU citizens.

 EU leaders are far from united on the issue.
 French President Emmanuel Macron wants the UK to accept a no-deal Brexit and leave immediately or face tough extension conditions, but German chancellor Angela Merkel has taken a softer view.
 What of the upcoming European parliamentary elections?
-May wants to capitalize on the current momentum and get her deal passed before May 22, but as we’ve seen over the last two years, anything’s possible when it comes to Brexit.
+May wants to capitalize on the current momentum and get her deal passed before 22 May, but as we’ve seen over the last three years, anything’s possible when it comes to Brexit.

 What is the UK’s perspective?